Orion98MC/Trout/README.md

 Remark:

-The controller class should implement any public method used by trout to map requests to controller actions, that is:
+The controller class should implement any public method expected by trout to map requests to controller actions, that is:

 				public function index() { ... }
 				public function form() { ... }